dnlbowers/modern-buddhism/TESTING.md

 #### **Mobile Version:**

-Due to the more significant variance in the performance score, I have included a screenshot for each mobile page.
+* Due to the more significant variance in the performance score, I have included a screenshot for each mobile page.
+That being said when I asked one of my testers to check the mobile light house scores from his device his performance scores were all the high nineties.

 1. ***index.html:***